 - Program and abstracts can be accessed online.

 - Final Program is printed on recycled paper using soy-based inks.

 - Attendees can opt-out of receiving the Final Program and use the Mobile App instead.

-- APHA is working with all hotels to articulate their environmental policies and to encourage them to make a more aggressive push toward sustainability.
+- All hotels provide environmental information and are encouraged to make an aggressive push toward sustainability.